jacgri/todo-list/README.md

 * Handlebars templating engine
 * Mongoose - an ODM (Object Document Mapper) - to talk to our database

-# Set up and Runnong
+# Set up and Running
 Clone this git repository
 Install nodemon globally `npm install -g nodemon`
 Run `npm install` to install dependencies